winhamwr/django-php-bridge/README.rst

 If you're using different domains or subdomains to separate the side of your app, then you can ignore this step.

-Generally, to keep this part sane, you'll want to file good URL practices and separate which side of your project handles particular tasks and domain objects.
+Generally, to keep this part sane, you'll want to follow good URL practices and separate which side of your project handles particular tasks and domain objects.
 Django's application-centric ``urls.py`` configuration makes this easy.
 Particular attention should be paid with regards to which side of your project